 A person with an eating disorder has an obsession with weight and an unhealthy relationship with food.
 There are different types of eating disorders, including bulimia, anorexia, and binge-eating.
 Women are more likely than men to develop an eating disorder.
 There is no single treatment for eating disorders but talk therapy, nutritional counseling and medication can help.
+For financial assistance with managing your condition, see our page on Free & Discounted Services.

 Managing eating disorders can be a confusing experience for newly diagnosed patients and their caregivers.
 To learn about the specific kinds of providers that might make up your health care team, as well as the services, programs, support groups, and organizations that can help you manage, visit the Managing Eating Disorders page.